boazmohar/DELTA_iDISCO/README.md

     `pip install -r requirements.txt`

-### download requiered files
+## download requiered files

 Use this googld drive [link](https://drive.google.com/drive/folders/1BzE3QRo38KOK5UYuipsq5TGubzbdSzap?usp=sharing) to download the atlas, annotation volume and paramater files

 ## How to Use

-### Single Animal Processing

-To process a single animal using the pipeline, look at `main.ipynb` notebook

-### Batch Processing on a Cluster

-To process multiple animals in parallel on a high-performance cluster, use the `submit_jobs.sh` script.
-This will submit a separate job for each animal using `bsub`.

-1. Edit the `submit_jobs.sh` script to specify the animal IDs and the base directory for the data.
-2. Submit the jobs:
-    `cd scripts`

-    `bash submit_jobs.sh`

-This will:
-- Submit a job for each animal using the LSF job scheduler.
-- Process the images for each animal in parallel on the cluster.
+Have a look at the `src\main.ipynb` notebook to see how to run a single brain or bsub a batch

 ## Example Results